MicroEJ/docs/ApplicationDeveloperGuide/sectionSimulatorOptions.rst

 *Description*:

-Memory allocated to system strings.
+Memory allocated to system interned strings.
+System interned strings are all the strings interned by the debugger.
 Value is in kilobytes.

 Option: Application Chars Size